Living and Mistakes

 The observation stems from past personal struggle, a struggle that I had used to amplify my own efforts to work on myself.
 Very near my own personal set of beliefs, I had this idea that I was “always” doing something wrong, that I was “always” making mistakes.
 Apart from the hostile, absolutistic wording (cf., hat tip Eric Couillard, Nonviolent Communication) the message was of course nonsensical: I couldn’t possibly make a mistake living my own life.
 Neither can you; neither can anyone of us.

 Was this useful or interesting?
-Share (toot) this post, or maybe treat me to a coffee.
-Thanks!
+Share (toot) this post, become a one-time nano-sponsor, or support my work by learning with my ebooks.

 About Me